 Internal traffic and transfer of goods in workplaces

 Any vehicular and pedestrian access routes in a workplace must be clearly marked.
-Other safety signage must also be provided as necessary.
-Loading bays and ramps, for example, must be clearly marked, and exit routes must be marked with visible exit signs.
+Also other safety signs must be clearly visible.
+Loading docks and ramps, for example, must be clearly marked, and exit routes must be marked with visible exit signs.

 Vehicular and pedestrian traffic must be kept separate